 The task is daunting and the stakes are high.

 For the students I work with, writing the Personal Statement is a creative, empowering experience.
 Every writer will struggle: spending hours, days and nights, wrestling with ideas, seeking to fit them into words and sentences so they are engaging and convey the intended meaning.

 As a writer and as a parent, I have a passion to help others understand and withstand this process, and share in the thrills of writing.
 I work with students in person or electronically, via FaceTime or Skype.
 In Los Angeles, I have worked with students from Archer, Campbell Hall, Cate, Crossroads, The Episcopal School-LA, Hamilton, Harvard-Westlake, Immaculate Heart, Marlborough, Oakwood, Pilgrim and Westridge.
 Indeed, I have worked with students at schools all over the country—from Deerfield Academy, Miss Porter’s and St. George’s, among others.

-More importantly, my students have been accepted at Amherst, Bard, Berkeley, Brown, Carnegie Melon, Columbia, Johns Hopkins, Hampshire, Lewis & Clark, New York University, Oberlin, Oregon, Redlands, Reed, University of the South, Syracuse and Wesleyan, UCLA and USC, and many more.
+More importantly, my students have been accepted at Amherst, Bard, Berkeley, Brown, Carnegie Melon, Columbia, Johns Hopkins, Hampshire, Lewis & Clark, New York University, Oberlin, Oregon, Redlands, Reed, University of the South, Smith, Syracuse and Wesleyan, UCLA and USC, and many more.

 Last year, every student I worked with was accepted at their top-choice school.